Wolfenstein: Youngblood

-Wolfenstein: Youngblood is a 2019 first-person shooter developed by MachineGames and Arkane Studios and published by Bethesda Softworks.
-A spin-off of the Wolfenstein series, the game was released for Windows, Nintendo Switch, PlayStation 4, and Xbox One in July 2019 and Stadia in November 2019 as a launch title.
+Wolfenstein: Youngblood is a 2019 first-person shooter game developed by MachineGames and Arkane Lyon and published by Bethesda Softworks.
+A spin-off of the Wolfenstein series, the game, set 19 years after 2017's Wolfenstein II: The New Colossus, follows B.J.
+Blazkowicz's teenage daughters Jessie and Zofia as they search for him in France while uncovering a conspiracy surrounding a Nazi plot to cause a weather apocalypse.

+Wolfenstein: Youngblood was released for Windows, Nintendo Switch, PlayStation 4, and Xbox One in July 2019 and Stadia in November 2019 as a launch title.
 The game received mixed reviews from critics who felt it was a step down from previous installments, although some reviewers praised the combat.

 Gameplay

 The player assumes control of either Jessie or Zofia Blazkowicz from a first-person perspective; an optional cooperative multiplayer mode is included.
 Players can complete the game with another player or with an artificial intelligence substitute.
 Missions can be completed in a non-linear order, and players can unlock new gear and abilities as they progress in the game.